-- -ip a.b.c.d where 0 <= a,b,c,d <= 255

-- -host A valid hostname

-- -fqdn A valid Fully Qualified Domain Name

-- -hostname The device's new host name

-- -comment Additional information regarding the device.

-- Description: The descriptive name of the device (informational only).

-- -model The device's model (such as 2620).

-- -vendor The device's vendor (such as Cisco).

-- -domain A fully qualified domain name (such as www.google.com).

-- -serial The device's serial number.

-- -asset The device's asset tag.

-- -location The device's location.

-- -unmanaged 0: Mark this device as managed by NCM.
-1: Mark this device to be unmanaged by NCM.

-- -nopoll 0: Mark this device to be polled for changes.
-1: Mark this device as not to be polled for changes.

-- -newIP a.b.c.d where 0 <= a,b,c,d <= 255; the new IP address of the device.

-- -consoleip a.b.c.d where 0 <= a,b,c,d <= 255

-- -consoleport The port number

-- -tftpserverip a.b.c.d where 0 <= a,b,c,d <= 255

-- -natip a.b.c.d where 0 <= a,b,c,d <= 255

-- -customname The custom field name

-- -customvalue The custom field value

-- -useconsoleserver True if the device uses a console server.
-False if the device does not.
+- -ip a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with SITE: where SITE is the name of the Site the device is in. - -host A valid hostname - -fqdn A valid Fully Qualified Domain Name - -deviceid A device ID - -hostname The device's new host name - -comment Additional information regarding the device. - -description The descriptive name of the device (informational only). - -model The device's model (such as 2620). - -vendor The device's vendor (such as Cisco). - -domain A fully qualified domain name (such as www.google.com). - -serial The device's serial number. - -asset The device's asset tag. - -location The device's location. - -unmanaged 0: Mark this device as managed by the system.
+1: Mark this device to be unmanaged by the system. - -nopoll 0: Mark this device to be polled for changes.
+1: Mark this device as not to be polled for changes. - -newIP a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with SITE: where SITE is the name of the Site the device will be put in.
+This is the new IP address of the device. - -consoleip a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with REALM_NAME:, where REALM_NAME is the name of the Realm the address is in. - -consoleport The port number - -tftpserverip a.b.c.d where 0 <= a,b,c,d <= 255 - -natip a.b.c.d where 0 <= a,b,c,d <= 255.
+You may optionally prefix the IP with REALM_NAME:, where REALM_NAME is the name of the Realm the address is in - -customname The custom field name - -customvalue The custom field value - -useconsoleserver true, if the device uses a console server. false, if the device does not.

--accessmethods - A comma-separated list of access methods, or "none".
-The set of access methods: {telnet, ssh, SCP, FTP, TFTP, SNMP}.
+- -accessmethods A comma-separated list of access methods, or "none".
+The set of access methods: {telnet, ssh, rlogin, SCP, FTP, TFTP, SNMP, snmp_noauthnopriv, snmp_authnopriv, snmp_authnopriv}. - -hierarchylayer This device attribute is used in diagramming.
+When you config a network diagram, you can select which hierarchy layers on which to filter.
+Valid values include: (core, distribution, access, edge and "layer not set").